Geochemical Classification of Elements Important MCQs

 7. Principles and applications of isotope geochemistry.

-8. Geochemical modelling and also ethical considerations in environmental geochemistry.
+8. Geochemical modelling and ethical considerations in environmental geochemistry.

 This quiz contains the concept-based most frequently asked 25 MCQs of “Environmental Geosciences – Geochemical Classification of Elements“.
 Each question has a single correct/most appropriate answer.